Ixcatl/fables_novasophonia/docs/core/attributes.rst

 Technique Slots
 ---------------
 Creatures have Technique slots equal to their Insight rounded down.
-These slots are used to prepare weapon arts and spells, for quick use in combat or otherwise.
+These slots are allocated to prepare weapon arts and spells for regular use.

 --------